 The big day is here!
 Lights, camera, action.

-Check out our Onboarding Day Checklist to make sure you don’t miss anything important.
 The first day is a big one.
 Some companies also decide to split the suggested onboarding requirements between several days or a week to avoid overwhelming the employee.
+Employee onboarding software provided by flair can help streamline and organize this process.

 How you decide to split up this process depends on how advanced the position is, how much time your HR team has, and how many coworkers and managers can and will support the employee.